-The Ridgewood Education Foundation is an independent 501c3 organization, whose mission is to collaborate with District Administration, the Home and School Associations and the Board of Education to enhance public eduction in Ridgewood, NJ.
+The Ridgewood Education Foundation is an independent 501c3 organization, whose mission is to collaborate with District Administration and Educators, the Home and School Associations and the Board of Education to enhance public education in Ridgewood, NJ.

-The mission of Ridgewood Education Foundation (REF) is to collaborate with the District Administration, the Home and School Associations and the Board of Education to enhance public education in Ridgewood, NJ.
+The mission of Ridgewood Education Foundation (REF) is to collaborate with the District Administration and Educators, the Home and School Associations and the Board of Education to enhance public education in Ridgewood, NJ.

 REF seeks opportunities to support projects with district wide reach, and events that bond our increasingly diverse community.
 REF also provides funding for innovative programs that enhance the educational experience of smaller groups within the district.
 Please see the Grants Application for additional information.

 The REF was established in 1989 to provide private funds to enhance the experiences of students in the Ridgewood Public Schools.
 Initially most grants were small and localized to a single school or even classroom.
 In 2013 the REF boldy decided to broaden the scope of its investments and raise the impact of its initiatives.
 It also determined to raise awareness for the importance of private funding in securing and maintaining the tradition of excellence for which Ridgewood Public schools are known.